Satisfactory Academic Progress

 Any student on financial aid probation and still not making SAP

 Students on Financial Aid Probation may receive financial aid.
-If the student does not achieve the required completion rate and cumulative GPA requirement by the end of the probationary term, he/she will be placed on Financial Aid Suspension until the requirements are met.
+If the student does not achieve the required completion rate and cumulative GPA requirement by the end of the probationary year, he/she will be placed on Financial Aid Suspension until the requirements are met.
 Students on Financial Aid Suspension may not receive financial aid.